-All types of trust deeds (with the exception of Superannuation Trust Deeds) established in either NSW or Victoria need to be duty stamped upon execution.
+All types of trust deeds (with the exception of Superannuation Trust Deeds) established in either NSW, NT or Victoria need to be duty stamped upon execution.
 This can be done either directly by the relevant state revenue office or by an agent.

 Patricia Holdings is a registered agent of Revenue NSW (OSR) and Victorian State Revenue Office (SRO), allowing us to duty stamp most of your Victorian and NSW trust deeds.
 Our service extends not only to documents created by us but any Family or Unit Trust Deeds you have that were executed in NSW or Victoria.

 Simply send your signed trust deeds and the completed order form to us and we will stamp your trust deed(s) and send them back to you either via email (if digitally signed) or via trackable express post (if signed pen to paper).
 If your NSW trust deed has individual Trustees (non-corporate) we will also require certified copies of the Trustees identification.
-Victorian trust deeds and related documentation can be scanned and emailed to us as it is not a requirement of the SRO that we see the original deed.
-NSW trust deeds that have been digitally signed can be emailed to us and stamped electronically.
+Victorian trust deeds and related documentation can be scanned and uploaded to the online order form or emailed to us as it is not a requirement of the SRO that we see the original deed.
+NSW trust deeds that have been digitally signed can be uploaded to the online order form or emailed to us and stamped electronically.
 If the deed has been signed pen to paper, we will need them sent to our office as OSR require we view and physically stamp the originals.
 For more information about digital signatures and trust instruments, click here.

 How long does it take to have my trust deeds duty stamped?